gangalakshmip/Gangalakshmi-P/README.md

-# 👩‍💻 Hi there, I'm Gangalakshmi Palraj
+# 👩‍💻 Hey there!
+I'm Gangalakshmi Palraj

 🎓 **Student** of *Kalasalingam Academy of Research and Education*
 💻 Passionate about **Java Full-Stack Development** & **Python-based solutions**